vbnn2/mac-trackball-fix/DEVELOPING.md

 | GD 0x38 | **Wheel** (scroll ring) | −127…127 | 8 |
 | Consumer 0x238 | **AC Pan** (horizontal) | −127…127 | 8 |

-Two conclusions that drive everything in `PLAN.md`:
+Two conclusions that shaped the implemented scroll engine:

 1. **No Resolution Multiplier (GD 0x48).** The TB800 does *not* negotiate HID hi-res scrolling, so macOS reports its scroll as **line-based, not continuous** —